ClearAll2/SmartSleepApp/README.md

 - Material You (Android 12+)
 - Themed icon (Android 13+)
 - Support large screen devices
+- Supports multiple languages
+- Effortless and intuitive to use
 - No need internet connection

 For more features, you can upgrade to Smart Sleep+.